robcthegeek/TomatoTimer/ReadMe.markdown

 - Design
 	- Completely De-Couple the "Method Runner" from the Rest of the Application.
   - When Running Methods from Plugins, We Need to Track Them.
   - We Should Be Able to Cancel Them
   - We Should Be Able to Cancel Groups (?)
-			- Method Runner Needs to Return a "Hook" to the Running Method.
-This "Hook" can then:
+  - Implement IAsyncMethod
-				- Cancel the Method
+  - Create Interface w/ Events `MethodStarted`, `MethodCancelled`, `MethodCompleted` and `Run`/`Cancel` Methods
-				- Raise MethodStarted, MethodCancelled, MethodCompleted Events
+  - Create Integration Tests Library
-	- Re-Build Using Parallel Tasks
+  - Implement Using Parallel Tasks
     > Be Sure to Create Token from `CancellationTokenSource`.
 Each Plugin Method Requires It's Own Source.
   - Different Plugins Will Have Different Requirements:
         - **Background**: Simple plugin that runs code (e.g. Mp3 Player)
         - **Windowed**: Given hooks to dispatcher thread to update UI.
         - **Web**: Given Simplified HTTP Interface to Make Web Requests. (?)